ahmedfgad/GeneticAlgorithmPython/docs/source/gacnn.md

 ga_instance.run()

-# After the generations complete, some plots are showed that summarize how the outputs/fitness values evolve over generations.
+# After the generations complete, a plot is shown that summarizes how the fitness values evolve over the generations.
 ga_instance.plot_fitness()

 # Returning the details of the best solution.